joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

 In the spring and summer of 2015, while testing a major overhaul of our admin tools, I spent a considerable amount of time conducting customer interviews to learn how they used the product, what their teams’ workflows were, how UserVoice helped them get their job done, and what challenges they had along the way.

-When a customer would bring up an issue or make a request, I’d follow up with some questions:
+When a customer would bring up an issue or make a request, I’d follow up with the following questions:

 - What is your suggested solution?
 - What goal does this help you achieve?